saurabh10041998/LP-3/README.md

 # LP-3 assignment

-This is the all the implemented LP-3 assignment for <b>Machine Learning</b>
+This is the all the implemented LP-3 assignment for **Network and Information Security**

 DES